karth123/FASTAPI-Microsoft-portal/README.md

 ## Project Overview

-This project is an attempt to implement directory extensions with a GUI-like interface.
+This project is an attempt to implement directory extensions with a GUI.
 Currently, it is not possible to define directory extension properties in the Entra admin center.
 An Azure AD administrator would have to use Graph explorer or Powershell Graph to interface with directory extensions which might be difficult.

 ### Current Functionality